barbulescualex/MaterialFields/README.md

 end
 ```

-Save then in your project directory run
+Save, then in your project directory run

 ``` ruby
 pod install